theseanything/civilservicelgbt.github.io/_posts/2016-05-20-celebrating-idahot-nathaniel-dale-my-team-have-made-me-feel-extremely-comfortable.md

 “Why can’t I find someone so I can have kids!?” demanded my sister.
 “You’re never going to have them anyway because you’re a lesbian,” she added.

+I was a lesbian.
+I was bisexual.
+I am now a gay man.
+When you explore and experience so many identities, you find similarities between them.
+The biggest similarity between every stage of my life is that I have always encountered a term that is described as a ‘phobia’ -  whether homophobia, transphobia or biphobia.

 Today is IDAHOT – an International Day of International Day Against Homophobia, Transphobia and Biphobia.
 It helps people understand what people like me are faced with on a daily basis.